 Reporting Sexual Misconduct

 Incidents of sexual misconduct occur on our campus and we want to encourage students who believe they have been the victim of sexual misconduct to report the incident.
-A student who believes he/she has been the victim of sexual misconduct has up to six months to report the incident on campus.
-The student may report the incident to College authorities and/or the local authorities.
-If a student reports an incident to the local police and the College, the adjudication processes will be separate and distinct from one another.
+The student may report the incident to college authorities and/or the local authorities.
+If a student reports an incident to the local police and the college, the adjudication processes will be separate and distinct from one another.

-To report a sexual misconduct incident on campus, a student can speak with a variety of different staff members including, a Resident Advisor, Student Life Coordinator, Health Services nurse(321-4322/4052), College counselor (321-4258/4332), a Safety and Security officer (321-4911/4064), the Director of Residential Life (321-4046), etc. To report a sexual misconduct incident to local off campus authorities a student should contact the Williamsport City Police Department (*911/327-7545) or Wise Options (1-800-326-8483, 323-8167).
-If a student reports an incident on campus and wants action to be taken, the student will need to speak with the Dean of Student Affairs (321-4039) or a designee.
+To report a sexual misconduct incident on campus, a student can speak with a variety of different staff members including, a Resident Advisor, Student Life Coordinator, Health Services nurse(570-321-4322/4052), College counselor (570-321-4258/4332), a Safety and Security officer (570321-4911/4064), the Director of Residential Life (570-321-4046), etc. To report a sexual misconduct incident to local off campus authorities a student should contact the Williamsport City Police Department (*911/570-327-7545) or Wise Options (1-800-326-8483, 570-323-8167).
+If a student reports an incident on campus and wants action to be taken, the student will need to speak with the Vice President of Student Life (570-321-4039) or a designee.
 If action is taken on campus, a Sexual Misconduct Disciplinary Board may be called.
 This Board is responsible for evaluating the accuser's behavior for evidence of consent.
-Students who report incidents of sexual misconduct on campus and students who are accused of sexual misconduct on campus are strongly encouraged to seek support from one of the College's Advocates.
-An Advocate can provide guidance and support through the disciplinary process.
+Students who report incidents of sexual misconduct on campus and students who are accused of sexual misconduct on campus are strongly encouraged to seek support from one of the College's Sexual Misconduct Advisors.
+An Advisor can provide guidance and support through the disciplinary process.